jbarroso/clean-code/README.md

 ## A Dual Standard
 The code within the testing API will be simple, succint, expressive but it need not be as efficient as production code.
 It runs in a test environment and it has different needs.

-You can code that maybe break rules or is not very efficient but is ok if it makes the test easy to understand.
+You can write code that may break rules or is not very efficient but is ok if it makes the test easy to understand.

 Dual standard: There are things that you might never do in a production environment that are perfectly fine in a test environment.